newton-c/UCDP_ID_translation_python/README.md

 old id is saved as a new vector `old_ids`.

 ## R:
-A similar package is being developed for python.
-You can see it in its current state here: [UCDP_ID_translation_R](https://github.com/newton-c/UCDP_ID_translation_R)
+A similar package is being developed for R. You can see it in its current state here: [UCDP_ID_translation_R](https://github.com/newton-c/UCDP_ID_translation_R)